 Transformers, Atari, Bionic Six, The Centurians, Here Come the Littles: these are words that Teej understands.
 He began his geekdom in the strange land of Cali-For-Neeya when he first discovered the Saturday Morning Cartoon.
 He believes in the Don Bluth animated films and desires only the downfall of the Zarconian Empire.
 After leaving California, he moved to… California again.
 Cartoons became better – now Teenage Mutant Ninja Turtles and Nintendo were his cup of tea.
 The Mushroom Kingdom wasn’t going to save itself.
 Then the Hobbit.
 MY EVER LOVING, ELUVATAR!
 THE HOBBIT!
 It was the moment Teej decided he would live his life in comfort… and in a hole in the ground.
 So he dug himself a nice wet hole in a pile of mud and slopped himself inside and aged and landed in South Carolina, where he read his first Tolkien and fell forever in love with everything Tolkien, The Lord of the Rings, Tom Bombadil, and don’t forget The Silmarillion.
 In high school Teej found his calling in theater, and in college he sharpened his acting and improv skills.
 When he’s not working as a Team Lead at a world famous publishing company, he’s geeking out hard on Xbox with his three compadres.
 His new obsession is Parks and Rec and the newest iteration of Voltron on Netflix.

-Producer/Editor (Other Side of the Coin, Hero Salad, Investigate the History, Tales from the Omniverse, Perilous Tides)
+Producer (Other Side of the Coin, Hero Salad, Investigate the History, Tales from the Omniverse, Perilous Tides)